Skip to main content

 3. a revision of sectoral safety legislation (e.g. Machinery Regulation, General Product Safety Directive).

 This framework gives AI developers, deployers and users the clarity they need by intervening only in those cases that existing national and EU legislations do not cover.
-The legal framework for AI, or AI Act, has a clear, easy to understand approach, based on four different levels of risk: minimal risk, high risk, unacceptable risk, and specific transparency risk.
+The AI Act, has a clear, easy to understand approach, based on four different levels of risk: minimal risk, high risk, unacceptable risk, and specific transparency risk.
 It also introduces dedicated rules for general purpose AI models.

 Important milestones